 You can find out more information about what's happening at Middlesbrough Little Theatre by clicking on any of the links above.

-Our next production will be a showcase by our talent youth theatre.
+Our next production will be Stepping Out by Richard Harris.

 Can you help??

 Middlesbrough Youth Theatre are looking for new leaders to deliver workshops on a Saturday.
 We are a voluntary group who meet with our students on a Saturday morning 10.30 till 12.30.
 If you have experience in any of the three disciplines in performing arts and could spare 2 hours on a Saturday morning we would be very grateful.
 We would also consider students who are working towards teaching qualifications as this would be a good chance to work with students who are passionate about performing arts.
 Please email firstname.lastname@example.org if you are interested.
 Thank you!